The UMass Amherst Entrepreneurship Initiative Awards Thousands in Seed Funding to Aspiring Entrepreneurs.

 The event organizers' hope is to inspire students to explore entrepreneurship and then provide catalyzing resources to those with the passion to follow through.

-3rd place was a three-way tie between three teams, each winning $500.
+3rd place was a two-way tie with each team winning $500.

 About The UMass Amherst Entrepreneurship Initiative (umassei.org):